Door Anatomy 101

 7. Mull Boot

-A plastic component that covers the end of the mull post (where it meets the sill); mull boots protect the mull post from water damage that leads to rotting.
-Not a required part of the door frame, but a good investment for wet climates.
+A mull boot is a plastic component that covers the end of the mull post where it meets the sill.
+It protects against water damage that can lead to rot.
+While not required, mull boots are a smart investment in wet climates.